Dr Henry Yeomans

 I am a Lecturer in Criminology and Criminal Justice and Programme Manager for the BA Criminal Justice and Criminology.
 I have been working at the University of Leeds since 2011.
 Prior to this, I completed my PhD at the University of Plymouth.

 I am interested in alcohol, behavioural regulation and historical criminology.

 My research focuses on the manner through which certain forms of behaviour come to be understood as problematic and the various means, legal or otherwise, through which attempts are made to regulate these 'problem' behaviours.
 Specifically, my work to date has investigated these processes historically and in reference to alcohol.
 More broadly, my research engages with notions of deviance, social control, moral panics, moral regulation and risk.

 I am currently working on a BA/Leverhulme funded project which investigates the historical development of excise duties as a means to regulate drinking.
 I am also examining the convergences and divergences of alcohol and illicit drug policies, as well as investigating the usefulness of historical approaches to criminology.

 I am currently teaching on the following modules.

 - Understanding Crime

-I am interested in supervising PhDs relating to alcohol, drinking or historical criminology more generally.
+I am interested in supervising research relating to historical criminology, behavioural regulation, deviance and alcohol.